 A public authority or local government which is authorised by any Act to enter upon part of a parcel for the purpose of exercising any power conferred on it may enter upon any other part of that parcel if it is necessary to do so in order to exercise that power.

-[Section 126 amended by No. 14 of 1996 s.
+[Section 126 amended: No. 14 of 1996 s.
 4.]

 127. Service of orders by public authority or local government